-- ▲ WARNING When Crest boilers are common vented, the criteria above MUST BE followed.
-Failure to follow all these requirements will result in severe personal injury, death, or substantial property damage. - NOTICE W - When Crest boilers are common vented, hot water generators must be piped to the primary heating loop and tank thermostats must not be connected to the Crest. - NOTICE A field supplied inline condensate collection section MUST BE installed directly above the backflow preventer.
+▲ WARNING When Crest boilers are common vented, the criteria above MUST BE followed.
+Failure to follow all these requirements will result in severe personal injury, death, or substantial property damage.

+NOTICE When Crest boilers are common vented, hot water generators must be piped to the primary heating loop and tank thermostats must not be connected to the Crest.